Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ## Build with Docker
-If you wish to recreate this docker image you can follow these steps for example.
+If you wish to recreate this docker image you can follow these steps, for example.

 Check out this repository with git: